jocelynmutso/documentation-test/src/markdown/logic/regularexpressions.md

 For more information on regular expressions: [Wikipedia](https://en.wikipedia.org/wiki/Regular_expression)
 For Oracle Java regular expression patterns: [Oracle Documentation](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html)

-### How to input regex into Composer and notes on Validation rules {#input-regex}
+---

+### Notes before you start using Regex {#input-regex}

-* In the `Validation Rule` or `Visibility` field, preface regex with the following Dialob keywords: `answer matches` or `answer not matches`.
+* **Preface Regex with keywords**: In the `Validation Rule` or `Visibility` field, write the following Dialob keywords _first_ : `answer matches` or `answer not matches`.
+Your Regex will then come _after_ these.

-**NOTE on writing visibility rules**: If a response field should be shown based on a previous answer, the visibility rule must be written to evaluate to `true`.
+* **Ensure rule evaluates to true**: If a response field should be shown based on a previous answer, the rule must be written to evaluate to `true`.
+Keep in mind that validation messages will only appear on the filling side when a validation rule returns `true`.
+Therefore, if a form creator wishes the validation message to appear when the user enters incorrect information, validations must be written in a way so as to return true (i.e. `true` produces the validation message, `false` does not).

-**NOTE on writing validations**: The validation message field appears above the validation rule field.
+* **Remember to create a validation message**: The validation message field appears above the validation rule field.
 The validation message is helpful for the end user on the filling side, as it can be used to give additional information to the user to assist in completing a response accurately (if a user entered data in the wrong format, for example, the validation message can alert him/her to this).
 For example, on the filling side, if a response requires that a user enter his/her VAT number, the validation message can be set to appear if the VAT number is entered in an incorrect format.
 The message will inform the user that the data entered is incorrect and provide a model for him/her to follow to ensure that the response fulfils the validation rule for VAT number format.

-It is important to note that validation messages will only appear on the filling side when a validation rule returns `true`.
-Therefore, if a form creator wishes the validation message to appear when the user enters incorrect information, validations must be written in a way so as to return true (i.e. `true` produces the validation message, `false` does not).

-**Example:**
+### How to create a helpful validation message and ensure it appears when you need it

 **Question:** `Are you older than 25?
 Only those 25 and older may participate.`